Allen-Synthesis/EuroPi/contributing.md

 ## Working with Git

-Working with Git itself is outside the scope of this document, but if you are new to git there are plenty of external resources available to help you:
+Working with Git itself is outside the scope of this document, but if you are new to git there are plenty of resources available to help you:

   * [GitHub's own docs:](https://docs.github.com)
     * [Working with Forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks)
     * [Proposing Changes](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests)
   * [How To: Fork a GitHub Repository & Submit a Pull Request](https://jarv.is/notes/how-to-pull-request-fork-github/)
-  *

-  * Steps to create a PR (from original doc below) (consider third party docs)
-  * Add branch step (allows fork divergence)
-  * Add details on how to allow a fork to diverge
+When making changes that you intend to contribute to the EuroPi project it's important to make use of git's ``branch`` feature.
+While it is possible to make changes on the ``main`` branch of your fork and submit a PR from there, you will have a much nicer experience if you use a separate branch for each of your PRs.
+Working with branches means that you can switch between multiple efforts easily.
+This will be useful for working on a second change while the first makes its way through this PR process.
+In addition, working on branches will allow your fork's ``main`` to diverge from EuroPi's if you'd like.

 ## What to expect during the PR process
 A PR will typically progress through the following steps:

   1. PR opened by author